Gorontalo people: Language

 The Gorontalo language is a member of the Austronesian language family.
-Apart from Gorontalo, there are several languages that are similar which are considered by linguists as Gorontalic languages, including Suwawa, Atinggola, Limboto, Kwandang, Tilamuta, and Sumawata.
+Apart from Gorontalo, there are several languages that are similar which are considered by linguists as Gorontalo dialects, including Suwawa, Atinggola, Limboto, Kwandang, Tilamuta, and Sumawata.
 Gorontalo is widely used in contemporary society due to the influence of the Gorontalo Kingdom that was once established in the region.
-Atinggola is used by the Atinggola people situated on the northern coast of Gorontalo.
+Atinggola is used by the Atinggola community situated on the northern coast of Gorontalo.

-Currently, Gorontaloan itself has gone through assimilation with Manado Malay, which is also widely used by the people of Gorontalo, to form its own variety called Gorontalo Malay.
+Today, Gorontalo itself have gone through assimilation with Manado Malay, which is also widely spoken by Gorontaloans.
 In terms of linguistics, Gorontalo is related to other languages from North Sulawesi and the Philippines.
 Gorontalo along with Mongondow are classified by linguists as being part of the Gorontalo–Mongondow languages, which are part of the wider Philippine languages grouping.
 The Philippine languages, which are linguistically close to Gorontalo, include Tagalog, Cebuano, Hiligaynon, Bikol, and Waray.

 Today, Gorontalo is more often written using the Latin alphabet; however, the use of Gorontalo as a written language is limited.
 In schools for education, the media, and official documents, Indonesian is more used.